 - Require enemy to transmit for detection

-- Passive ranging is time consuming and requires complex techniques that is often ineffective again airborne target.
+- Passive ranging is time-consuming and requires complex techniques that is often ineffective against airborne targets.

 - Inaccurate compare to radar and infrared search and track.

-while having many advantages over radar , RWR/ESM also have many drawbacks that prevent them from being the main sensor on fighters aircraft
+while having many advantages over radars, RWR/ESM also have many drawbacks that prevent them from being the main sensor on fighters aircraft.

 - Adamy, D.A.
 (2003) EW 101 A first Course in Electronic Warfare, Artech House.